On the justification of Koiter's model for generalised membrane shells of the "first kind'' confined in a half-space: Justification of Koiter's model for linearly elastic generalised membrane shells of the first kind

 To complete the proof, we need to verify that $\bm{\eta}^{(k)}$ satisfies the geometrical constraint ensuring that the deformed reference configuration of the shell is contained in the prescribed half-space.
-The case where $\textup{dist}(y,\gamma)>\delta(\bm{\eta})/2$ is straightforward to treat, as the support of the mollifier $\rho_{1/k}$ does not invade the complement of $\omega$.
-To complete the proof, let us then consider the case where $y\in \omega$ such that $\textup{dist}(y,\gamma)\le\delta(\bm{\eta})/2$ and, in the same spirit as Figure~\ref{fig:2}, let us consider the point $\hat{y}$ that is specular to $y$ with respect to the edge of $\gamma$ whose distance from $y$ is minimal.
+The case where $\textup{dist}(y,\gamma)>\delta(\bm{\eta})/2$ is straightforward to treat, as the support of the mollifier $\rho_{1/k}$ does not intersect the complement of $\omega$.
+To complete the proof, let us then consider the case where $y\in \omega$ such that $\textup{dist}(y,\gamma)\le\delta(\bm{\eta})/2$ and, in the same spirit as Figure~\ref{fig:2}, we consider the point $\hat{y}$ that is antipodal to $y$ with respect to the edge of $\gamma$ whose distance from $y$ is minimal.

-The definition of $\bm{U}_M^{(2)}(\omega)$, the assumed properties for $\hat{\bm{\theta}}$, assumption~\eqref{continuity}, the property of the reflection and the fact that $\eta_i$ extends by zero in the nearness of the edges where the boundary condition of place is imposed give:
+The definition of $\bm{U}_M^{(2)}(\omega)$, the assumed properties for $\hat{\bm{\theta}}$, assumption~\eqref{continuity}, the property of the reflection and the fact that $\eta_i$ extends by zero in the vicinity of the edges where the boundary condition of place is imposed give:

-The continuity of $\hat{\bm{\theta}}$ and the continuity property assumed in~\eqref{continuity} in turn give that the second and third addend in the right-hand side of~\eqref{est:6} tend to zero as $k\to\infty$.
+The continuity of $\hat{\bm{\theta}}$ and the continuity property assumed in~\eqref{continuity} in turn show that the second and third term in the right-hand side of~\eqref{est:6} tend to zero as $k\to\infty$.
 As a result, for $k$ sufficiently large, we obtain that:

-so that $\bm{\eta}^(k) \in \bm{U}_M^{(3)}(\omega)$ by the arbitrariness of $y\in\omega$.
+so that $\bm{\eta}^{(k)} \in \bm{U}_M^{(3)}(\omega)$ by the arbitrariness of $y\in\omega$.

 (iv) \emph{Conclusion of the proof.}